7 Factors Affecting The Workability of Concrete

 7. Use of Admixture

-Uses of admixture such as air-entraining agents, plasticizers etc give better workability.
+Uses of admixtures such as air-entraining agents, plasticizers etc. give better workability.

 Read Also: